MarkBiesheuvelCodeChallanges/breweries/README.md

 # Breweries en route

-A tool that suggests a brewery that is en route when driving from point A to point B
+A tool that suggest the closest brewery to a given address

 ## Assignment (in Dutch)